onflow/flow/docs/content/fusd/index.md

 ---
 title: FUSD Stablecoin on Flow
 sidebar_title: Introduction
-description: FUSD is a 1:1 dollar-backed stablecoin on Flow
+description: FUSD is a 1:1 USD-backed stablecoin on Flow
 ---

 Flow USD (FUSD) is a stablecoin on Flow,